 Maybe you're a regular book club member or maybe you've never taken part in a book club before - everyone is welcome!

-Find out more and register your place.
+Find out more and register here

 We've added a 'boredom buster' section to the FAB newsletter.
 Let us know if you'd like to contribute an activity, a book recommendation, fun facts etc to include in the next issue.